 - Scroll down and select ‘Restore Factory Defaults’ to reset your UConnect system, including its radio.

 WARNING!
-Accessing the Engineering Menu is not recommended for anyone with inadequate technical know-how, as you could end up messing with your vehicle’s navigation settings.
+Accessing the Engineering Menu is not recommended for anyone with inadequate technical know-how, as you could end up messing with your vehicle’s settings.